HautaniemiLab/jellyfish/README.md

 ### `subclones.tsv`

+Subclones are specified in a [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) format, where each row represents a subclone in a sample.

+#### Columns

+- `sample` (string): specifies the sample ID.
+- `subclone` (string): specifies the subclone ID.
-Subclonal compositions are represented by the clonal prevalence of each subclone in each sample.
+- `clonalPrevalence` (number): specifies the clonal prevalence of the subclone in the sample.
+The clonal prevalence is the proportion of the subclone in the sample.
 The clonal prevalences in a sample must sum to 1.

+The `sample` and `subclone` columns together form a unique key for each row.
+The subclones with no prevalence in a sample are not required to be included in the table.

 #### Example